quantumgardener/qg.blog/content/notes/Personal Knowledge Management.md

   - "[[productive-laziness]]"
 date: 2024-03-11
 ---
-**Personal Knowledge Management** or **PKM** is the art of taking personal responsibility for the knowledge that you need to refer to in going about your daily life.
+*Personal knowledge management* or *PKM* is the art of taking personal responsibility for the knowledge that you need to refer to in going about your daily life.

 It is a skill and discipline similar to what a librarian or museum curator may perform in their role, but differs because personal knowledge management has to reflect your personal view of the world.